Hanuman Dhoka: History

 The eastern wing with ten courtyards is the oldest part dated to the mid 16th century.
 It was expanded by King Pratap Malla in the 17th century with many temples.
 Sundari Chok and Mohan Chok in the north part of the palace are both closed.
 In 1768, in the southeast part of the palace, four lookout towers were added by Prithvi Narayan Shah.
 The royal family lived in this palace till 1886.
-They after shifted to Narayanhiti Palace.
+They afterwards shifted to Narayanhiti Palace.
 The stone inscription outside is in fifteen languages.
 The stone is a jaladroni (drinking fountain) and legend states that for someone who understands all 15 languages, milk instead of water would spring from it.

 Description

 Hanuman Gate

 The "Hanuman Dhoka" proper, or Hanuman Gate, is located on the west side of Durbar Square.
 It is the entry gate to the palace, where a standing statue of Hanuman (monkey god), dated to 1672, guards the palace.
 Hanuman is decked with a red cloth and an umbrella.
 The face is smeared with a red paste.
-On the left is a stone sculpture dated to 1673 of Lord Narasimha (the half-man, half lion incarnation of Lord Vishnu), devouring the demon Hiranyakashipu, which is credited to Pratap Malla period according to an inscription on the pedestal of the image.
+On the left is a stone sculpture dated to 1673 of Narasimha (the half-man, half-lion incarnation of Vishnu), devouring the demon Hiranyakashipu, which is credited to Pratap Malla period according to an inscription on the pedestal of the image.